New staff members at Seeds of Literacy!

 In the past couple of months, Seeds of Literacy has been growing!
 We’ve added four new staff members and we wanted to take a moment of opportunity to introduce everyone to their smiling faces.
 Come meet them here:

-Neil Bloomberg is the new Director of Development at Seeds.
+Neil Bloomberg is the new Vice President of Development at Seeds.
 He previously had worked in development at United Way of Greater Cleveland, last holding the role of Director of Campaign Operations for United Way’s annual campaign.
 After experimenting with retirement, he deiced he was too young to retire and began to look for new opportunities, before he was introduced to Seeds through a former colleague and joined shortly after learning about the organization.
 He said he’s excited to work with a smaller organization like Seeds of Literacy with a solid, focused mission that’s easy to understand and see everyday.
 Education is important to Neil, regardless of what level of education one chooses to obtain.
 He’s excited to share what Seeds has to offer with the community.
 Neil lives in South Euclid with his wife Amy and has two adult daughters and a dog named Max.

 Kim Menefield is the new evening receptionist at Seeds West.
 She joins Seeds after working for KeyBank.
 She was initially exposed to Seeds of Literacy via an agency that sent her to us and she said the more she came to work at Seeds, the more she enjoyed the job, the students at Seeds and working with the other staff members.
 In addition to her role as night receptionist, Kim also helps keep the office running and you’ll likely see her if you stop into Seeds West on a Friday when there’s no classes.
 She has two nieces, two nephews, a grandniece and when she’s not at Seeds, she enjoys going out to movies and enjoying dinner at local restaurants.